-Cosmetology 1
+Cosmetology I

-Grade: 11, 12 Year: 4.0 credit Prerequisite: N/A

-Estimated Course Fees: \$650 Concurrent/Dual Enrollment: Multiple opportunities available
+Grade: 11, 12 Year: 6.0 credit Estimated Course Fees: \$650

-Location: Colorado's Finest High School of Choice in Englewood
+Concurrent/Dual Enrollment: Multiple opportunities available Location: Colorado's Finest High School of Choice in Englewood

 This course takes place at Colorado's Finest High School of Choice in Englewood.
 Students are responsible for their own transportation.
-The Cosmetology program is a robust course that will prepare you to provide beauty services such as shampooing, cutting, coloring, styling, facials, manicures and pedicures.
-This program prepares students to pass the state-licensing exam given by the Colorado Barber/Cosmetology Board.
-To be considered for this program, you must attend a parent meeting and orientation.
+The Cosmetology program is a robust program that will prepare you to provide beauty services such as shampooing, cutting, coloring, styling, facials, manicures and pedicures.
+To be considered for this program, you must attend a parent meeting and orientation, as well as be on track to graduate in terms of credit hours.
+After applying, you will be contacted with more information.
 Multiple Concurrent Enrollment opportunities are available in this course.
 More information will be provided by the instructor.
-Course begins approximately August 16, 2021.
+Course begins approximately August 15, 2022.
 The \$650 course fee includes cosmetology kit (used 1st and 2nd year; student keeps at completion of program), uniform and consumables.
-Anticipated session times: Option 1: Monday - Friday Morning Session 7:30 - 11:30am OR Option 2: Monday - Friday Afternoon Session 12:00 - 4:00pm.
+Anticipated session times: Option 1: Monday - Friday Morning Session (7:30 - 11:30am) OR Option 2: Monday - Friday Afternoon Session (12:00 - 4:00pm).